HeFengMarc/CSE142-Python/HW 4/README.txt

-This program will help the user to different weighted types of grade and generate a final weighted grade.
+This program will help the user to weighted different types of grade and generate a final weighted course grade.